jacopoM28/Phylogenetics-tools/README.md

   - #### Rename\_taxaID

 Renames tips of a tree or a set of trees in according to a tab delimited file

+  - #### Multiple\_pruning

+It prunes a set of trees using phyutility in according to a .txt file as first argoument to be passed to the script where each new line represent a taxa id.
+For gene trees it should be used the "GENE" option as second argument which avoid the interruption of phyutility when a tree does not contain all the tips.
+With this option the script is returning an output summary file where are stored for each gene the removed taxa.
+If you have a species tree you should left the second argument empty.

+NB:If you chose the "GENE" option, is preferable to have the gene name at the beggining of the file name and separated from the rest by a point

+  ES: 12s.complete.newick